Why Your Accountant and Business Broker May Recommend A Different Asking Price

 Probably not - there is a difference between intrinsic value (which is the domain of accountants) and market value that a potential seller needs to consider.

-Here are three reasons for the difference.
+Here are three reasons for the difference between an accountants and a brokers valuation.

 1. Valuing future profitability